-Significance: The rich data generated by the psychENCODE cis consortium isa preeminent resource for studying the regulatory mechanisms in the human brain One unique aspect is its coverage of major psychiatric diseases such as autism spectrum disorder (ASD) and schizophrenia (SCZ). psychENCODE data have been assembled by many investigators over a number of years and housed in a central location (www.synapse.org).
-It isis complemented by a number of other large-scale genomic resources, such as ENCODE, GTEx, Roadmap, BrainSpan and CommonMind, which provide valuable context for other human organs and tissues.
-Given the value of this data set, we propose to perform comprehensive, integrative analysis on it to find non-coding functional elements of the brain (Aims 1 and 2).
-We also propose to test a prioritized set of these predictions using the STARR-seq assays, which provide direct readout of enhancer activities genome-wide, and CRISPR genome editing, which measures disease-associated variants in the native genomic settingsetting.
-The experimental testing will be performed using primary human neuronal progenitors and their differentiated neurons, and on 3D cortical forebrain spheroids.
-Finally, this project will continue to support all psychENCODE data at Synapse, augmented by a psychSCREEN web engine that allows the user to directly searchindividual regulatory elements and visualize their annotations and raw data in in a cell-type-specific manner.
-Thus, this project will capitalize ononpsychENCODE data to improve our knowledge of brain function and maximize the impact of psychENCODE data on the broader research and clinical communities.
+Significance: The rich data generated by the PsychENCODE Consortium are part of a preeminent resource for studying regulatory mechanisms in the human brain [1].
+One of its unique aspects is its coverage of major psychiatric diseases, such as autism spectrum disorder (ASD) and schizophrenia (SCZ).
+PsychENCODE datasets have been assembled by many investigators over a number of years, and they are housed in a central depository (www.synapse.org).
+These are complemented by a number of other large-scale genomic resources, such as ENCODE, GTEx, Roadmap, BrainSpan, and CommonMind, which provide valuable contexts for additional human organs and tissues.
+By using these valuable datasets, we propose to conduct comprehensive, integrative analyses in order to find non-coding functional elements that are specific to the brain (Aims 1 and 2).
+We also propose to test a prioritized set of these predictions using STARR-seq assays, which provide a direct readout of enhancer activity genome-wide, in addition to CRISPR genome editing, which measures disease-associated variants in their native genomic context.
+The experimental testing will be performed using primary human neuronal progenitors and their differentiated neurons on 3D cortical forebrain spheroids.
+Finally, this project will continue to support all PsychENCODE data at Synapse, augmented by a psychSCREEN web engine that allows users to directly search for specific regulatory elements, as well as visualize their annotations and raw data for specific cell types.
+Thus, this project will leverage PsychENCODE data to improve our knowledge of brain functions and to maximize the impact of PsychENCODE data on the broader research and clinical communities.

-Innovation: This project has innovations in each aim and in the overall design.
+Innovation: This project includes innovations within each aim and in the overall design.
 We will develop novel computational and statistical methods for analyzing and integrating genomic and epigenomic data (Aim 1).
-We will perform integrative analysis of the massive data in psychENCODE and other consortia, which requires many biology-driven innovations (Aim 2).
-We will generate single-cell transcriptome analysis on the cerebral cortex and cerebellum during four critical epochs of psychiatric disease risk (Aims 1 & 2).
-These transcriptome maps will enable detailed analysis ofcell type specificity ofof these diseases.
-Our STARR-seq assay will be able to assay all enhancer activities in the entire humanhuman genome (Aim 3).
+We will perform integrative analysis of the massive data in PsychENCODE and other consortia, which requires many biology-driven innovations (Aim 2).
+We will perform single cell transcriptome analyses on the cerebral cortex and cerebellum during four critical epochs of psychiatric disease risk (Aims 1 & 2).
+These transcriptome maps will enable detailed analysis of the specific cell types associated with these diseases.
+Our STARR-seq assay will be used to assay all enhancer activities throughout the genome (Aim 3).
 Furthermore, we will perform STARR-seq and CRISPR on primary human neuronal progenitors, which can be differentiated into neuronal cell types that are implicated in psychiatric diseases.
 We will also use cutting-edge microfluidic devices to culture 3D cortical forebrain spheroids that accurately recapitulate brain tissues (Aim 4).
-This integration between computation, large-scale data analysis, single-cell analysis, and genome-wide experimental testing using disease-relevant primary cells and organoids are led by investigators who have a history of performing innovation research.
-Furthermore, our project will continue to be the centralized location for coordinating, housing and sharing all psychENCODE data,, andwill develop an innovativesearch and andvisualization engine psychSCREEN which willwill place psychENCODE data and annotations at the fingertips of users without any programming expertise and allow them to visualize these data at the level of individual regulatory elements.
-There are millions of regulatory elements and accessing individual elements in real time requires many software engineering innovations.
+This integration between computation, large-scale data analysis, single cell analysis, and genome-wide experimental testing using disease-relevant primary cells and organoids are led by investigators who have a history of performing innovation research.
+Furthermore, our project will continue to be the centralized location for coordinating, housing and sharing all PsychENCODE data.
+Given that there are millions of regulatory elements, accessing individual elements in real time requires many software engineering innovations.
+To make PsychENCODE data more readily accessible to the broader scientific community, we will develop an innovative and efficient search engine (“psychSCREEN”) to enable users without any programming expertise to visualize these data at the level of individual regulatory elements.

-Aim 1 - Developing methods for finding brain-specific enhancers, linking them into regulatory networks, deconvolving their regulation in a cell-type-specific fashion, and relating them to variation
+Aim 1 - Developing methods to find brain-specific enhancers, integrating them into regulatory networks, deconvolving their regulation in a cell-type-specific fashion, and relating them to variation